ClaraML96/ClaraML96.github.io/index.markdown

 This pattern shows that human and technical factors are the main stress points in keeping the subway running smoothly.

-When looking at the heatmap in Figure 5, we see a distinct period of reduced incident reporting.
+When looking at the heatmap in **Figure 5**, we see a distinct period of reduced incident reporting.
 This quiet phase aligns with the early months of the COVID-19 pandemic in New York City ([COVID-19 pandemic in New York City](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_New_York_City)).

 <div style="display: flex; justify-content: center;">
   <div style="display: flex; justify-content: center; align-items: center;">